tchoi8/teachingasart/lectures/lecture1.md

 Anni Alber's approach is radical, because she focuses on the materiality of textile as a starting point for design.
 It's not relying on a dream of what the work is going to be, but emerge in the material and let the form emerge out of the process.

-Student: Is this similar to The Logic of Sense
-Book by Gilles Deleuze?
+Student: Is this similar to The Logic of Sense, a book by Gilles Deleuze?

 Taeyoon: Could you elaborate?

 /details to work on.
 Deleuze's notion of the painter coming with many ideas about what the painting can be, and subtracting it to give form...